4,180 (2015 UNSD). Ethnic population: 47,000. Total users in all countries: 9,180.

 SVO; postpositions; articles, adjectives, numerals after noun heads; relatives before or after; question word initial; 4 prefixes, one suffix; word order distinguishes subjects, objects, indirect objects; noun affixes indicate case; verb affixes mark person, number, gender; CVC; nontonal.

 43% who learned Yeyi from their parents said they speak Yeyi best, 57% said they speak Tswana [tsn] best.
-Few speak Yeyi as L2.
 12% of respondents said they speak only Yeyi to their children, 9% speak Yeyi and Tswana to their children.
 In some villages, children speak Yeyi, including Seronga, Sepopa, Ikoga, Jau.
 In many villages used only by those over 40.
-All also use Tswana [tsn]; 73% said they use Tswana well.
-Youth who have attended secondary school also use English [eng].
+All also use Tswana [tsn].
+Also use English [eng], especially young people who have attended secondary school.